Unknown0Shadow/ProceduralGenerationCpp/README.txt

 ProceduralGenerationCpp

-A procedural generator build in C++ which generates a random N x M enclosed layout akin to a dungeon or maze.
+A procedural generator built in C++ which generates a random N x M enclosed layout akin to a dungeon or maze.

 COMPILATION
 -For Windows, simply run compile.bat OR execute the following command in the command prompt: g++ -std=c++11 *.cpp -o proceduralGenerator.exe OR use an IDE (Integrated Development Environment)